truera/trulens/docs/trulens/evaluation/feedback_selectors/selecting_components.md

 As in the `f_context_relevance` example, a selector for a _single_ argument may point to more than one aspect of a record/app.
-These are specified using the slice or lists in key/index poisitions.
+These are specified using the slice or lists in key/index positions.
 In that case, the feedback function is evaluated multiple times, its outputs collected, and finally aggregated into a main feedback result.